jeremydaly/lambda-api/README.md

 ```

 ### jsonp
-There is a `jsonp` convenience method for the `send` method that will set the headers to `application\json`, perform `JSON.stringify()` on the contents passed to it, and wrap the results in a callback function.
+There is a `jsonp` convenience method for the `send` method that will set the headers to `application/json`, perform `JSON.stringify()` on the contents passed to it, and wrap the results in a callback function.
 By default, the callback function is named `callback`.

 ```javascript
 res.jsonp({ foo: 'bar' })